 Whichever material you decide to use, it should always conform to industry standards in terms of quality and safety, complying with the regulations set out by the British Standards Institution (BSI).

-Working Out Your Wall Type
+Working Out Your Wall Type For Insulation Jobs

 To work out if cavity wall insulation is right for you, understanding the type of wall your house has is important.

 Obviously, if you don’t have cavity walls, then you’ll need to consider alternative forms of home insulation.

 A starting point for working out your wall type is to know the age of the property.
 The majority of homes built in the UK since the 1920s will have brick walls, either comprising a single solid wall, or a cavity construction.
 If you live in a pre-1920s construction, then it is extremely unlikely to have cavity walls.

 Check the Appearance of the Brickwork

 Take a look at the brickwork on your property, as this offers you further clues as to its type of construction.

 Usually, if it’s a cavity wall, then the bricks will all be laid in a uniform pattern, and all sideways facing.
 Solid walls, on the other hand, will have a more alternating pattern, and some of the bricks will have their smaller end facing outwards.

 Of course, it’s possible that the brickwork in the home is covered.
 Therefore, you might need to check the width of the walls to give you an idea of its type.